 Law Databases

-View short introductory videos for these databases in our Introduction to Topical Law Databases playlist.
+This page contains links to legal research databases.
+Short introductory videos for some of these databases can be viewed in our Introduction to Topical Law Databases playlist.

 AILALink

-AILALink is intended to be a one-stop-shop for immigration legal researchers.
-The database has federal statutes and regulations, federal court and agency decisions, and various other primary and secondary sources, including most of AILA's publications.
-Our license allows only three concurrent users.
+AILALink is a one-stop-shop for immigration legal research.
+The database includes federal statutes, regulations, court and agency decisions, and American Immigration Lawyers Association publications.
+Our license allows three concurrent users.
 Please sign out of AILALink when you have finished using the database.

 Aspen Learning Library

-Provides access to hundreds of study aids for law school courses.
-The Aspen Learning Library contains ebooks as well as audio and video formats.
-Available series include Examples & Explanations, Emanuel Law Outlines and CrunchTime, Glannon Guides, and In Other Words.
+Aspen Learning Library provides access to study aids for law school courses in ebook, audio, and video formats.
+Available series include Examples & Explanations, Emanuel Law Outlines, CrunchTime, and Glannon Guides.

 Bloomberg Law